INTEGRATIVE KUNDALINI YOGA

 - Reverses normal brain shrinkage by 2%

-Physical, emotional or chemical stress affects our 4 bodies accordingly.
+Physical, emotional, or chemical stress affects our 4 bodies accordingly.

 In Integrative Kundalini Yoga, one of the most important benefits is maintaining a healthy body via an aligned and flexible spine.
 The yogis say that "youth is determined by the flexibility of your spine."
 Low back pain and upper back stress are some of the most common health complaints of adults.

-Physical, chemical and emotional stress will increase the tone of the muscles surrounding the thoracic and upper lumbar vertebra area (sympathetic), which means that there will be less motion.
+Physical, chemical, and emotional stress will increase the tone of the muscles surrounding the thoracic and upper lumbar vertebra area (sympathetic), which means that there will be less motion.
 The discs in the spinal cord get their nutrients through movement, they have a very limited blood supply because of the average pressure of about 100/150 pounds/square inch in a human.
 This stiffness can alter the pelvic function.

 Even though Integrative Kundalini Yoga is a Power Yoga, it is more than just a great physical workout.
-Called the Yoga of Awareness, it is an incredible experience in awakening and raising your consciousness, keeping you young, giving you fullness of heart while it heals you on a cellular level, providing health, happiness and the ability to commit while building character and stamina.
+Called the Yoga of Awareness, it is an incredible experience in awakening and raising your consciousness, keeping you young, giving you the fullness of heart while it heals you on a cellular level, providing health, happiness, and the ability to commit while building character and stamina.
 And you don't have to be an acrobat or gymnast to experience the sublime power of your creative potential being released.

-In Integrative Kundalini Yoga we want to proceed with the realization that our true strength comes from within.
+In Integrative Kundalini Yoga, we want to proceed with the realization that our true strength comes from within.
 We want to go beyond muscular strength alone, to faith in the flow of spirit.
 In light of this, breakthroughs become a way of life.
-Integrative Kundalini Yoga recognizes that a strong nervous system, and healthy glandular system, are pre-requisites to living a life of celebration, discipline, and radiance.
+Integrative Kundalini Yoga recognizes that a strong nervous system, and a healthy glandular system, are pre-requisites to living a life of celebration, discipline, and radiance.

 Through Integrative Kundalini Yoga people have healed themselves of the pain of physical illness, mental stress, drug and alcohol addiction, and more.
 Because Integrative Kundalini Yoga develops the total person, practitioners also become more intuitive, more sensitive, and more subtle within the shortest possible time.
-In yogic tradition, Kundalini is the latent spiritual energy within every person that can be awakened by the practice of yoga.
+In the yogic tradition, Kundalini is the latent spiritual energy within every person that can be awakened by the practice of yoga.

 Practicing Integrative Kundalini Yoga allows you to build a healthy body, keep it in shape, increase your vitality, train your mind to be strong and flexible in the face of stress and change, and make contact with your infinity, your innate inner wisdom, as well as open the door so that you can fulfill your potential.
 It balances the glandular system, strengthens the nervous system, and enhances creative potential.
 Through breathing techniques and meditation, peace of mind can be obtained, giving an experience of deep inner calm and self-confidence.
 It gives you the vitality and health that is your birthright.
-It makes you radiant, peaceful and strong so that you can meet life's challenges and win.
+It makes you radiant, peaceful, and strong so that you can meet life's challenges and win.

 Integrative Kundalini Yoga is much more "concentrated" than other yogas.
 It is also safe to practice on your own since the postures are not dangerous for beginners.
-The practice of Integrative Kundalini Yoga consists of a number of bodily postures, expressive movements, breathing patterns, and degrees of concentration.
+The practice of Integrative Kundalini Yoga consists of several bodily postures, expressive movements, breathing patterns, and degrees of concentration.
 None of these postures and movements should, according to scholars of Yoga, be considered mere stretching exercises or gymnastic exercises.

 It is important to understand that during the Integrative Kundalini Yoga sessions, the practitioners go through two stages: an energizing stage and a cleansing stage.
 One must always end the session on the cleansing stage.
 The Chi or Prana energy intensifies its flow in two opposing directions circulating mainly between two of the eight extraordinary vessels.
 The Governing and Conception vessels are the main energy rivers of the body.
 They both have energy pathways on both the anterior and posterior vertical mid-line of the body.
-These two lines join at the extremes of the torso, the head and perineum, forming a complete circle of energetic current.
+These two lines join at the extremes of the torso, the head, and perineum, forming a complete circle of energetic current.
 One direction follows the Fire Cycle, moving Chi along the Governing Vessel, flowing up the spine and down the chest.
 The Conception Vessel follows the Water Cycle, moving Chi up the chest and down the spine.

 How does this all fit together